Categories provide a taxonomy (a way of organizing content) which is selectable by content creators, but created and managed by administrators.

-The main difference between categories and tags is that while tags allow content creators to create new labels at any time, category labels are pre-defined labels - created by webmasters - so content contributors can only choose from the list of terms provided by the category field(s) on a content type.
+The main difference between categories and tags is that while tags allow content creators to create new labels at any time, category labels are pre-defined labels — created by site administrators — so content contributors can only choose from the list of terms provided by the category field(s) on a content type.

 Category lists ensure that content contributors will only label content from a finite list of choices.
 For example, a “news” content type may have pre-defined news or industry sections.
 A Category field can be added to the news content type that only displays “National”, “International”, “Business”, “Sports”, and “Entertainment” as section choices, to ensure that all new News content is assigned to one of the existing sections.

 Categories are hierarchical; you may add sub-categories to any category, allowing you to organize large numbers of categories in a logical way, and allowing content creators to choose from among broader top-level categories to highly specific sub-categories at lower levels.

 On a content type that has a category field, use the Click Here to Select Categories link to open up a modal window that allows categories to be chosen and added to the content being edited.

 In the example image below, a News Item content type has a category field of “News Type”: